Quick Verdict

 6. CeraVe AM Facial Moisturizing Lotion SPF 30 -- Best Daily SPF

-Non-comedogenic SPF is non-negotiable for acne-prone skin for two reasons: (1) SPF prevents post-acne marks from darkening into permanent spots, and (2) adapalene and BHA both increase UV sensitivity.
-CeraVe AM's oil-free formula includes niacinamide + hyaluronic acid + ceramides in a lotion that wears invisibly under makeup and won't trigger breakouts.
-It's the cleanest integration of SPF and morning moisturizer for acne-prone skin.
+Non-comedogenic SPF is non-negotiable for acne-prone skin for two reasons: (1) SPF helps keep post-acne marks from darkening, and (2) adapalene and BHA both increase UV sensitivity.
+CeraVe AM's oil-free formula includes niacinamide + hyaluronic acid + ceramides in a lotion that wears well under makeup and is designed for breakout-prone routines.
+It's a clean integration of SPF and morning moisturizer for acne-prone skin.

 Best for: Daily morning SPF over active acne treatments.
 Non-comedogenic, fragrance-free, and lightweight enough for oily skin.